 Around 15 years ago, I went on my first trip to Africa.
 As well as a chance to climb Kilimanjaro and scuba dive in Zanzibar, a safari also came packaged with our itinerary.
 This involved a guided photography tour through the Ngorongoro Crater (Serengeti) in a Jeep.

 There were six of us within the tour, all with fancy cameras and zoom lenses.
 But I stood out of the crowd because I lacked one piece of equipment, a full-size tripod.

 But I was quick to learn that the closer you zoomed in, the more you had to compensate for camera shake.
-This was exacerbated by the fact that many of the best shot chances would occur while the jeep was moving.
+This was exacerbated by the fact that many of the best shots would occur while the jeep was moving.
 The result: after the first day, a lot of my shots came out blurred.

-Though now, when I try to sell some of these shots on Adobe Stock, they still get rejected because of blur.
-So, lesson learnt.
+Though now, when I try to sell some of these shots on Adobe Stock, they get rejected because of blur.
+So, lesson learned.
 If you’re going on safari to take fantastic photographs, it will pay off in the long run to bring the best equipment you possibly can.
 And this includes a sturdy tripod.

 Trust me, if you later decide to sell those photos, the investment will pay off.

 One of the important aspects of any safari is to know what to wear on the safari.
 It’s not about being fashionable but most importantly about functional clothes, that will protect you from the sun and insects.
 This is a common mistake when going on an African safari.

 During game drives you will be sitting or standing in the car, so make sure that the clothes you wear are comfortable and breathable.
 You don’t want to sweat loads in the hot sun or freeze on the chilly mornings – layer up and be prepared for both.
 Layers are a good idea to keep your luggage light but allow you to stay warm.